 However, there is one study that was used for Jean Carper’s book “100 things you can do to prevent Alzheimer’s and age-related memory loss” where they fed chocolate to mice to see how it affects the brain.

-The point of this study was not to find out if chocolate is dangerous for mice, but during the study, they did feed chocolate to mice and there was no indication of a small amount of it being toxic for them to eat.
+The point of this study was not to find out if it is dangerous for mice, but during the study, they did feed it to mice and there was no indication of a small amount of it being toxic for them to eat.

 However, in large quantities, it is toxic to mice and since it contains no beneficial nutrients for them, it’s best to not give it to them.
 It’s also very high in calories and can cause obesity.

 Let’s first take a look at what exactly it contains and what the differences in nutrient levels are between dark and light. (source)

 |Nutrient||Dark (100 grams)||Light (100 grams)|